PSHE at Addison

 How we teach PSHE:

-Each month, the whole school focuses on a value.
-We teach through assemblies, discrete lessons, whole school activities and learning through involvement in the life of school and wider community.
+Each term, the whole school focuses on a value.
+We teach the values through assemblies, discrete lessons, whole school activities and learning through involvement in the life of school and wider community.
 The children learn the meaning of this value and how we can show this value through our actions.

 The children are also taught the British Values: